China and Russia win seats on UN rights council, Saudis lose

 Human Rights Watch pointed to an unprecedented call by 50 U.N. experts on June 26 for “decisive measures to protect fundamental freedoms in China,” warning about its mass rights violations in Hong Kong and Tibet and against ethnic Uighurs in the Chinese province of Xinjiang as well as attacks on rights defenders, journalists, lawyers and government critics.
 Their call was echoed by over 400 civil society groups from more than 60 countries.

-Of the four winners of seats in the Asia-Pacific group, China got the lowest vote.
+Of the four winners of seats in the Asia-Pacific group, China got the lowest vote — 139 compared to 180 votes when it won a seat in 2016.

 The rights group said Russia’s military operations with the Syrian government “have deliberately or indiscriminately killed civilians and destroyed hospitals and other protected civilian infrastructure in violation of international humanitarian law,” and noted Russia’s veto of U.N.
 Security Council resolutions on Syria, including blocking Damascus’ referral to the International Criminal Court.